 Advances in drilling and completion technologies, along with improved commodity prices, have contributed to an increase in Citation’s infill drilling activity and waterflood expansion opportunities.
 Infill drilling projects include both vertical and horizontal wells located in and around Citation’s existing areas of production.
 These projects aim to increase production volumes and recoverable reserves through down spacing or pattern optimization and are the most common type of project in our typical development program.

 Primary reserves development

 With a very deep, diverse set of properties across our four geographic regions, Citation actively seeks to identify opportunities to extend known field limits or expand productive horizons through drilling for primary reserves that remain unidentified by prior operators.
 In contrast to our more traditional infill drilling investments, these projects are characterized by greater geologic risk and reservoir complexity, but offer higher production and reserve potential.

 Unconventional resource plays

 As a result of its acquisitions of producing properties, Citation currently controls acreage in several unconventional resource plays.
-In addition to its previous development of coal-bed methane assets in the Rocky Mountain region, Citation is an active participant in the Bakken Shale play in the Williston Basin in North Dakota, has acquired 3-D seismic data over its Barnett Shale acreage in North Texas, and has identified numerous resource opportunities in its Mid-Continent holdings.
-Consistent with our development strategy, we do not seek to be the technology innovator in these unconventional plays, but rather wait for the recovery techniques to become proven and refined by other operators and then apply them as appropriate to our controlled acreage positions.
+In addition to its previous development of coal-bed methane assets in the Rocky Mountain region, Citation is an active participant in the Bakken Shale play in the Williston Basin in North Dakota and the Mississippian and Woodford Shale play in southern Oklahoma.
+Consistent with our development strategy, we do not seek to be the technology innovator in these unconventional plays, but rather chose to exploit these unconventional resources as they become economically attractive targets.

 Enhanced oil recovery